Introduction to Muscular Dystrophy

 I was very nervous about going to high school using a wheelchair.
 I had to fully trust God and his plan for my life.
 I was so scared that people would judge me for being myself, and I thought that I would have no friends.
 I prayed hard and trusted God completely.
 I am now very thankful that I trusted him because I have made very good friends that embrace me for myself and the doors have opened up for me to speak about Muscle Dystrophy, which is mind boggling because before I couldn't even say those words without cringing- now I'm speaking about it!

 I'm not going to sit here and say that I am completely confident in myself because I'd be lying.
-However, I can tell you that Muscle Dystrophy has made me stronger as a person.
+However, I can tell you that Muscular Dystrophy has made me stronger as a person.
 It has taught me not to care what others think, to be my best self, and most of all to trust GOD completely because without him I wouldn't be writing this.
-I would probably be In a dark hole full of hate, anxiety, and depression if it weren't for God.
+I would probably be in a dark hole full of hate, anxiety, and depression if it weren't for God.
 He is my rock and the one who has turned my weakness into a strength.

 He gives strength to the weary and increases the power of the weak.
 Isaiah 40:29